Technology-Translation-Squad/technology-translation-squad.github.io/about.markdown

 permalink: /about/
 ---

-The farmsense 9000 is the creation of Peter McNair and Ricardo Li.
+This is a generic website for the TTS devs to demo projects and research.